hbhasin/Image-Recognition-with-Deep-Learning/README.md

 [Initial checkout with pre-trained Xception model](https://github.com/hbhasin/Image-Recognition-with-Deep-Learning/blob/master/initial_check_xception.ipynb) - Uses an ImageNet pre-trained VGG16 model to recognize one random sample from each of the datasets and provide the top five results.

-[Two Class (Noodles) - Image Recognition with pre-trained VGG16 Model](https://github.com/hbhasin/Image-Recognition-with-Deep-Learning/blob/master/noodles_with_pretrained_vgg16_model.ipynb) - Tests an ImageNet pre-trained VGG16 model to recognize fried noodles from noodle soup.
+[Two Class (Noodles) - Image Recognition with pre-trained VGG16 Model](https://github.com/hbhasin/Image-Recognition-with-Deep-Learning/blob/master/noodles_with_pretrained_vgg16_model.ipynb) - Uses an ImageNet pre-trained VGG16 model to recognize fried noodles from noodle soup using Transfer Learning and Fine Tuning methods.

 ## Data Sources